 NOTE: If you have set a password to be required when the computer exits Hibernation, you must enter your Windows password before your work will return to the screen.

-Using the battery meter
+Using the Power Meter

-The battery meter is located in the notification area, at the far right of the taskbar.
-The battery meter allows you to quickly access power settings, view remaining battery charge, and select a different power plan.
+The Power Meter is located in the notification area, at the far right of the taskbar.
+The Power Meter allows you to quickly access power settings and view the remaining battery charge.